hoist/hoist-js/README.md

 	{"redirectUrl": <some url> }

-You should then redirect to that URL.
+You should then redirect to that URL to complete the signup process; the user will then go to login / accept the permissions on the provider website (both services request access to the users Email Address).

-The user will then go to login / accept the permissions on the provider website (both request access to the users Email Address)
+If the user accepts the permissions then they will be redirected to the origin of the /user call with the query string ?create=true

-if they accept the permissions then they will be redirected to the origin of the /user call with the query string ?create=true if they fail then it will redirect to the orgin of the call with the query string ?create=false
+If the user refuses, then it will redirect to the origin of the call with the query string ?create=false

 They will be logged in on the return if successful